polifonia-project/stories/Amy: Organologist/Amy#1_OrganTrends.md

 ## Competency questions

-CQ1: Search organs with the possibility to combine searches, based on various features.

-CQ2: Is XX fact reliable?
-What are the sources of XX fact?

-CQ3: What is left from the original organs built by XX organ builder?
-Where are these original components now?

-CQ4: Which changes have been made to the original organs?
-When were these changes made?
-Who made the changes?
-To what degree are the organs (or components of organs) in their original state?

-CQ5: What are the arthistorical features of the front of the organ?
-In which style is the organ built?

-CQ6: When (and why) was the organ moved?
-Where was the organ placed originally?

-CQ7: Where can more information be found about a specific organ/organ builder/time period/location/etc.? / Which literature or resources contain information about a specific organ/organ builder/time period/location/etc.?

-CQ8: What are longitudinal changes of certain characteristics of organs or organ builders?
+See the set of CQs for Paul#1_OrganComparison.
+In addition:

-CQ9: What are geographically distinct features? (e.g., in what differ 17th century Southern German organs from 17th century Spanish organs?).
+CQ1: What are geographically distinct features of organs from region X? (e.g., in what differ 17th century Southern German organs from 17th century Spanish organs?).

 ## Resources